DiamondJack/CCPC2018QHD/day1/kianana/statement/en.md

 The first line contains three integers $k,n,m$ whose meaning is given in the above statement.
 It is guaranteed that $n,m$ are no more than $10$ and $k$ is no more than $30$.

 For the next $k$ lines, the $i$-th line contains a string with length $m$, each letter representing a candy given in the game.
 Candies with the same color are represented by the same letter.
-It is guaranteed that each letter is between '$A$'~'$F$'.
+It is guaranteed that each letter is between '$A$' and '$F$'.

 It is also guaranteed that there will not be three or more candies with the same color adjoining in a row or column initially in the game area.
 Notice that there is no vertical striped candies, horizontal striped candies or chocolate candies initially.